Srijan-Ratrey/Giphy-generator/README.md

   ```
 

-   *Alternatively, you can right-click on `index.html` and select "Open with" followed by your preferred browser.*
+   *Alternatively, you can right-click on `index.html` and select "Open with" followed by your preferred browser.*

 ---

 ## ⚙️ Usage

 1. **Search for GIFs:*
-   - Type a keyword into the search bar.
+   - Type a keyword into the search bar.
-   - Click the "Search" button to fetch and display relevant GIFs.
+   - Click the "Search" button to fetch and display relevant GIFs.

 2. **View Random GIFs:*
-   - Click the "Random" button to display a random GIF.
+   - Click the "Random" button to display a random GIF.

 ---